jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 **Possible values**: Any number that represents milliseconds such as `1000`, `123.45`, `etc`.

-**Description**: JSlider is programmed to 'pause' after the last animation whenever a side or nav button is clicked.
+**Description**: JCSlider is programmed to 'pause' after the last animation whenever a side or nav button is clicked.
 This property determines how long the slider will pause before the automatic scrolling feature resumes.
 The default value of this property is `1000`, or 1 second.

 ***